 How do I find a Family Physician?

-For patients who do not have a Family Physician, please register with a service provided by the Ministry of Health & Long-Term Care called "Health Care Connect" by calling 1-800-445-1822 or visiting the website.
+For patients who do not have a Family Physician, please register "Health Care Connect" by calling 1-800-445-1822 or visiting their website.

 Where do I park and what is the cost?